se-hw1/CineScoutp3/README.md

 **Friend-Suggested Content:**

-Share watchlists and movie recommendations with friends, creating a social movie discovery experience.
-Discuss and recommend films based on shared interests.
-Engage with each other's suggestions through comments and reviews.
+See what movies your friends are watching and the past movies that they watched.
+Rate the movies that your friends have watched and share movie recommendations with friends, creating a social movie discovery experience.
+Plan movie nights with your friends as well.

 **Enhanced Security:**